federicocaroli/FedBlockParadox/README.md

 ---

-## 🔧 Configuration

-- Update dependencies and paths as needed.
-- Modify scripts to reflect your specific experimental setup.
-- Customize datasets and models to fit your use case.

----

 ## 🐳 Using Docker to Run the Simulator

 You can use Docker to simplify dependency management and ensure consistency across environments.
 Follow the steps below to run the simulator using Docker.